 The Company's objectives when managing capital are to safeguard its ability to continue as a going concern and to maintain a flexible capital structure which optimizes the cost of capital within a framework of acceptable risk.
-The Company considers its capital structure to include working capital, short and long-term investments, debt, and shareholders' equity.
+The Company considers its capital structure to include debt and shareholders' equity.